PotapenkoEugene/TLS-SpatialTranscriptomics/README.md

 # Spatial TLS Detection

+# Abstract

+Tertiary lymphoid structures (TLS) are ectopic lymphoid aggregates that arise in non-lymphoid tissues during chronic inflammation, autoimmune disease, infection, and cancer.
+Resembling secondary lymphoid organs in organization, TLS are composed of distinct B- and T-cell zones, follicular dendritic cells, and specialized vasculature such as high endothelial venules.
+Unlike primary lymphoid tissues, TLS develop in response to local inflammatory cues, including persistent antigenic stimulation and cytokine signaling.
+In our work we tried several methods for detecting TLS using both H&E image and spatial gene expression data.

 ## 🔬 Overview

 This repository provides a comprehensive bioinformatics pipeline for identifying and characterizing Tertiary Lymphoid Structures (TLS) in tumor tissue using spatial transcriptomics.
 TLS are critical immune hubs that serve as strong predictors of favorable patient prognosis and immunotherapy response.